graniticio/granitic/doc/ref/vld-operations.md

 The string value being checked will be matched against the compiled pattern using [regexp.MatchString()](https://golang.org/pkg/regexp/#MatchString) and the check will fail if there is no match.

+---

+## SLICE operations

+The following operations are only available for checks on `SLICE` fields.

 **Next**: [Custom operations](vld-custom.md)

 **Prev**: [Creating and enabling rules](vld-enable-rules.md)